 IRB BOX Recommendations

 The IRB strongly recommends storing your study materials (consent materials, data, etc.) in your BOX account.
 Please refer to the IRB Data Storage in BOX Guidelines (PDF).
 The recommendations in the following sections apply to file storage in BOX, as well, but provide more specific guidance to consider when developing the data security and storage part of your study.
+The IRB Data Storage in BOX also includes guidance for Regulatory Binder requirements (see those webpages for further details), but the information has been provided as one set of guidelines for a comprehensive study and data storage approach.

 Use Coded Identifiers and a Master Key

 One of the easiest ways to help protect the confidentiality of data that you collect is through the use of coded identifiers.
+The IRB has provided a Log to track screening, enrollment, and Coded Identifiers.
+Please see IRBNet.

 • Assign each study participant a random unique identifier.